Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: L 2 -Boosting

-Post-$L_2$-Boosting is a post-model selection estimator that applies ordinary least squares (OLS) to the model selected by the first step, which is $L_2$-Boosting.
-To define this estimator formally, we make the following definitions: $T:=supp(\beta)$ and $\hat{T}:=supp(\beta^{m})$, the support of the true model and the support of the model estimated by $L_2$-Boosting as described above with stopping at $m$.
-The superscript $C$ denotes the complement of the set with regard to $\{1,\ldots,p\}$.
+Post-$L_2$-Boosting ($\mathtt{pBA}$) is a post-model selection estimator that applies ordinary least squares (OLS) to the model selected by $L_2$-Boosting in the first step.
+To formally define this estimator, we make the following definitions: $T_0:=supp(\beta)$ and $\hat{T}:=supp(\beta^{m})$, which are the support of the true model and the support of the model estimated by $L_2$-Boosting as described in Algorithm \ref{alg1} stopping at $m$.
+Further, $T^c$ denotes the complement of a set $T$ with regard to $\{1,\ldots,p\}$.

 In the context of Lasso, OLS after model selection was analyzed in \cite{belloni:2013}.
-Given the above definitions, the post-model selection estimator or OLS post-$L_2$-Boosting estimator will take the form
+Given the above definitions, the post-model selection estimator or post-$L_2$-Boosting estimator takes the form